Maximvolk/fix-layout/README.md

 It works only for english and russian layouts.

+### Compatible with:
+1. Linux (tested on kUbuntu 18)
+2. Mac OS

 ### P.S.
-This is Linux version.
-It could be cross-platform and simpler using <i>clipboard</i> library but solution is based primarily on Linux cmd to avoid Python dependencies (to easily bind this script to a keyboard shortcut).
+This script could have been done more easily using clipboard python library.
+This was done to avoid problems with dependencies (for easy binding to a keyboard shortcut).